mauroseb/ansible-cloud/README.md

 ## Usage

-1. Clone in bastion host
+1. Clone in ansible host

         $ git clone https://github.com/mauroseb/ansible-osp-smoketest

 2. Edit ssh.cfg and osp_inventory_hosts to match your environment configuration.
 Alternatively you may need to edit group_vars/all also points to the stack name ```overcloud``` in this csae.

-3. Edit your /etc/openstack/clouds.yaml or ~/.config/openstack/clouds.yaml:
+3. Edit your /etc/openstack/clouds.yaml or ~/.config/openstack/clouds.yaml to point to OpenStack cloud.
+Latest versions of RHOSP already generate this file in the stack home directory of the undercloud node so you can just copy it to your ansible node:
 ~~~
 clouds:
  undercloud: